 Sure, tourist attractions and food are great, but if you ask us, the best way to get to know Sandi is by visiting the many festivals and events that take place here.
 These include:

 - ArtWalk Festival.
 Dedicated to fine arts, this series of festivals take place several times a year.

 - Restaurant Week.
 Yet another attraction for all the foodies out there, this festival should definitely be on your agenda.
 Here you can enjoy tasty meals, and beer, and introduce yourself to local people.

 - Parade of Lights.
 Every year, almost a hundred boats decorated with breathtaking lights float down the Bay for everyone to enjoy.
 Check this event out, enjoy the weather, and have a fun day by the beach.

 - Balboa Park Old Globe.
 Are you a fan of Shakespeare?
 Then you should definitely add this summertime event to your list of things to do.

 - Pride Festival.
 Celebrate the freedom and power of love at one of the most famous Pride Parades in the world.
 If you like you could gather around some friends, and share this fun and exciting experience with them as well.

 - Rock ‘n’ Roll Marathon.
 Do you like running?
 What about listening to rock music?
 So why not put those two together and listen to a number of rock bands play to motivate marathon runners along the route?
 It is a truly unique experience.

 - County Fair.
 Of course, this list wouldn’t be complete without the County Fair.
 A comprehensive celebration of music, culture, and good food, it brings together people from all over the country.
+A great atmosphere is a sign that you cannot miss this event.
 Seriously, who doesn’t like county fairs!